Nil-Andreu/leads-manager/README.md

 In the urlpatterns of leads url file, we are gonig ot set that will be equal to the router.urls, which gives us the urls registered for the endpoint o fapi/leads.

+5. We can now test the API with Postman.
+We run first the server, and then go to Postman to: http://localhost:8000/api/leads/.

+We can do a post rqeuest to this url.
+For the header we are going to add a Content-Type.
+And the value is application/json.
+And then for the body we can write:
+    {
+        "name":"juan",
+        "email":"juan@gmail.com",
+        "message":"Contactame"
+    }

+And what we will obtain is:
+    {
+        "id": 1,
+        "name": "juan",
+        "email": "juan@gmail.com",
+        "message": "Contactame",
+        "created_at": "2021-07-03T20:39:43.155856Z"
+    }
+We sohuld obtain a status of 201, which is a succees status.
+We could create another one.

+If we now put in the url http://localhost:8000/api/leads/1/, and a GET request, we are going to obtain the information we just have uploaded.